Skip to content

 Requesting Funding from NDIS at a Plan Review

-If you're preparing for your plan review and your speech pathologist or OT has recommended a tablet and AAC apps the NDIS planner will need appropriate documentation and evidence for consideration of inclusion of the tablet and applications in the plan.
+If you're preparing for your participant's plan review and their speech pathologist has recommended a tablet and AAC apps the NDIS planner will need appropriate documentation and evidence for consideration of inclusion of the tablet and applications in the plan.

 The NDIS will need: